Anupshahar: Demographics

-According to 2011 Census of India, Anupshahr Town had a population of 4,177, of which male and female are 2142 and 2035 respectively.
+According to 2024 Census of India, Anupshahr Town had a population of 10000+, of which male and female are 2142 and 2035 respectively.
 The sex ratio was 950 and 14.17% were under six years of age.
 The effective literacy rate was 69.26%, with male literacy at 79.29% and female literacy at 58.71%.

-Climate

 Education

 The village has One Government Higher Secondary School for boys and girls, one Government Primary School.

 There are also a number of Non-Government Schools for Middle, and Secondary Education.